iryna-hordiichuk/tasks-manager-async-redux/README.md

-# tasks-manager-async-redux

-## Welcome to the tasks-manager-async-redux repository!
- This project is a task manager application:  it adds, deletes and filters tasks, displays active and completed status.

- The app is built using React and Redux Toolkit.
-To perform CRUD operations I used createAsyncThunk API and the backend is simulated using mockapi.io, data fetching is performed using Axios.
+#tasks-manager-async-redux

+✅Project Overview
+Task manager application with features to add, delete, and filter tasks.
+Displays the active and completed status of tasks.

+✅Technology Stack
+Frontend: React, Redux Toolkit
+Backend: Simulated using mockapi.io

+✅Key Features
+CRUD operations implemented using createAsyncThunk API.
+Backend interaction using Axios for data fetching.
+Utilizes Redux Toolkit for global state management.